 3. CustomCat — the lowest US base cost

-CustomCat operates a single mega-facility in Michigan with vertically integrated production.
-The trade-off — older design tools and weaker integrations — pays for some of the cheapest base prices in the industry.
+CustomCat operates a single production facility in Michigan with vertically integrated production.
+The trade-off — older design tools and a narrower integration list — helps fund some of the most competitive base prices in the US market.

-Best for: US-only sellers running high volume on apparel where every base-cost dollar compounds.
+Best for: US-focused sellers running solid apparel volume where every base-cost dollar compounds.
 Beginners often find the UI rougher than Printify's.

 4. Gooten — the catalog you didn't know existed